tunmsk/nextgen-facebook/readme.txt

 = Changelog / Release Notes =

-**Version 8.29.0-dev1 (TBD)**
+**Version 8.29.0-dev1 (2016/04/02)**

 Official announcement: N/A

 * *New Features*
+	* Added a new "Google Structured Data / Schema Markup" section in the Social Settings metabox under the Select Media tab.
 	* Added a new "Maximum Images to Include" option under the Google / Schema settings tab.
-	* Added a new "Google Structured Data / Schema Markup" section in the Social Settings metabox under the Select Media tab.
 * *Improvements*
 	* Schema itemprop meta tags for images will not be included if the "Use Meta Property Containers" option is checked (the containers include the same images).
 	* Removed Image Dimension options from the Essential Settings page.